Auction.com 2024 Seller Insights Report

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Vermont to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding beginning July 7, 2023 and continuing.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and flooding from May 6-9, 2024.
+The following counties have been approved for assistance:

 Public Assistance: